Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 When you import the Foundation framework,
 `String` gets `sprintf`-style initializers.
-This playground serves as an exhaustive reference for all of the available formatting specifiers, modifiers, flags, and arguments.
+This Playground serves as an exhaustive reference for all of the available formatting specifiers, modifiers, flags, and arguments.